wso2/cellery-samples/hello-world/README.md

 ### 1. Checkout the Sample

 1. Clone the [wso2-cellery/samples](https://github.com/wso2-cellery/samples) repository
-2. Navigate to the hello-world-web Sample.
+2. Navigate to the hello-world Sample.
    ```
-   cd <SAMPLES_ROOT>/hello-world-web
+   cd <SAMPLES_ROOT>/hello-world
    ```

-### 2. Build, run and push hello world web cell
+### 2. Build, run and push hello world cell
-In this section let's focus on build, run and push a [hello world web cell](hello-world-web.bal).
+In this section let's focus on build, run and push a [hello world cell](hello-world.bal).

 The cell `helloCell` consists of one component defined as `helloComponent` and it has one web ingress with default vhost `hello-world.com`.
 An environment variable `HELLO_NAME`with default value `Cellery` is used by `helloComponent` to render the webpage.
 By passing the  parameters in the runtime, the vhost entry and